SehoonKim-digipen/cs099_sehun.kim_animated_face/ReadMe.md

 Jelly is so cute!!!
 I've gotten better at organizing my code.

+## [Section describing something you're proud of about the Exam]
+Probably made a button that is very customizable.
+That's all.

 ## [Section that lists the File Name and Line Number for all code requirements]

 Created a std::map or std::unordered_map with an enum key and a doodle Image value to store all used sprites